PoisotLab/ms_mangal_synthesis/manuscript.md

 immediate target would be to borrow the methodology from @CarlPhil19, and provide an estimate of the sampling effort required to accurately describe combinations of interaction types and bioclimatic conditions.

+**TODO** focus on older data as well as some taxa that are under-represented

 **Data and code availability:**